wguo126/weiguo.github.io/_pages/about.md

 My research projects include power electronics, image processing and robotic design.

-My dream is to be an excellent engineer, inventor and artisit.
+My dream is to be an excellent engineer, inventor and artist.

 Education
 ======